János Esterházy: Deportation law

-The exact process of voting can be nowadays hardly reconstructed.
+Nowadays, the exact process of voting can hardly be reconstructed.
 Esterházy did not vote against, but unofficially abstained (the voting process did not allow abstain officially or to vote against).
-A group of deputies left the assembly hall on a protest before voting, beside several Slovak deputies also German deputy for Deutsche Partei Jozef Steinhübel.
+A group of deputies left the assembly hall on a protest before voting, besides several Slovak deputies also German deputy for Deutsche Partei Jozef Steinhübel.
 Another group proposed to extend the list of protected people also for parents of Jews who will receive exceptions.
 Esterházy did not propose any change request, did not hold any speech and during voting he simply did not raise his hand.
 His gesture became known because of articles in pro-fascist press who attacked him immediately.
 However, the press intentionally concealed all mentions about other deputies, what was observed already in that time also by the Nazi intelligence agency.
 Thanks to these events Esterházy become the only one among the members present for whom it was obvious that he did not vote and the only one who did it in a public and demonstrative way.

 This positive gesture came relatively late.
-Only cca 15.000 out of 57,628 Jews deported in 1942 were deported after adoption of the law.
+Only about 15,000 out of 57,628 Jews deported in 1942 were deported after adoption of the law.
 Esterházy did not wish to declare his opinion publicly, but he did it in private conversation with Martin Sokol before voting.
-Later, he explained his reasons also in the letter for the Hungarian government.
+Later, he explained his reasons also in a letter for the Hungarian government.
 He declared that the law is bad and not human, but he also confirmed his antisemitic orientation "from early childhood" and expressed his will to remain antisemitic.
-He reasoned his motivation also by the fact that he as a minority politician cannot vote for a law which grants majority right to deport minority.
+He reasoned his motivation also by the fact that he was a minority politician and could not vote for a law which granted majority rights to deport a minority.